 We figured each guest will have about eight to 10 pieces of food (as well as cheese and crackers), so adjust your menu and guest list accordingly.
 We don’t think anyone will be able to resist this sumptuous spread of cheese, savory bites, flatbreads, and several sweet-tooth satisfiers to finish off the evening.

 If you have some change left over, spring for a bouquet of flowers to brighten the table.
 Ask friends to bring wine, and you’ll be set to hang out with your faves while enjoying tasty treats—without the stress or large price tag of a traditional dinner party.

 Fancy Mixed Nuts

-While you’re waiting for the entire gang to arrive, set out a few bowls of these fancy mixed nuts.
+While you are waiting for the entire gang to arrive, set out a few bowls of these fancy mixed nuts.
 With almonds, hazelnuts, Brazil nuts, and cashews, this peanut-free nut mix version is irresistible.
-The mix is made with less salt so guests won’t find themselves parched for the rest of the night.
+(And it’s made with less salt so guests won’t find themselves parched for the rest of the night.)

 Pitted and stuffed with jalapenos, piri-piri peppers, and almonds, these Greek olives are as beautiful as they are yummy.
 Olives are a favorite finger food, and these big-time flavors make your gathering feel and look especially celebratory.

-Wild Mushroom and Black Truffle Flatbread With Mozzarella Cheese, $4.69
+Wild Mushroom and Black Truffle Flatbread With Mozzarella Cheese